go-jet/jet/README.md

 ## Benefits

 What are the benefits of writing SQL in Go using Jet?
 The biggest benefit is speed.
-Speed is improved in 3 major areas:
+Speed is being improved in 3 major areas:

 ##### Speed of development